 Frankfurt in the Past

-The AfE Tower, which was completed in 1972 and demolished on February 2, 2014, was the first high-rise building with a height of more than 100 meters to rise above the Gothic cathedral tower for the first time.
+The AfE Tower, which was completed in 1972 and demolished in 2014, was the first high-rise building with a height of more than 100 meters (328 feet) to rise above the Gothic Cathedral Tower for the first time.
 The Plaza Hotel (Plaza Büro Center) and the former Dresdner-Bank-Hochhaus were the first skyscrapers with a height of more than 150 meters in the late 1970s.
 These were followed by new high-rise buildings.

 The picture shows the Bockenheimer Landstrasse in 1976 and represents the change that the Westend district gone through.
 All visible high-rise buildings in this picture no longer exist in this way: these properties were either demolished or converted.